ethanpaneraa/disc-fall-2024-workshop-series-website/contents/content/assignments/assignment-5/index6.md

 7. Now you are ready!
 Go forth and code!
-   - As you progress on this assignment, continue grouping your changes into commits and pushing them to the hw-5 branch on github.
+   - As you progress on this assignment, continue grouping your changes into commits and pushing them to the hw-6 branch on github.
-     All of your commits MUST be on the hw-5 branch, not the main branch or the hw-4 branch.
+     All of your commits MUST be on the hw-6 branch, not the main branch or the branches of prevous assignments.

 ## Core requirements